WHEN FORM and function are wrapped in usability and seduction, you get a well-designed product. I can think of one: the Ray-Ban.

 That’s form and function wrapped in usability and seduction.
 To date, no other eyewear brand has ever managed to do so with a limited range of styles, yet in such massive scale of user engagement.

-My sister bestowed on me my first pair of Ray-Bans when I entered college in 1982.
+My eldest sister Kathleen bestowed on me my first pair of Ray-Bans when I entered college.
 It was a brown-tinted photochromic Ambermatic model that I used for a long time until I got a new pair way after college.
 I was skinny then; the sunglasses' thin frame matched my overall physical structure.
 Its light-sensitive lenses were perfect for adapting to sunlight and shade when coming in and out of campus buildings in the sprawling University of the Philippines.
 When I began my work in visual merchandising, it served the same purpose as I zipped in and out of stores and streets.
 I was known as the tall thin guy with layers of clothing and Ambermatics.

 Since then, I’ve kept and worn several other Ray-Ban models.
 This product has always made it so much easier for me to project myself.
 Today, I occasionally use my Wayfarers over my prescription glasses--an extra shield for my aging eyes, and no one really notices (except a younger sister!).